smartcar/javascript-sdk/README.md

     *Note:* Okay, so, about that automagically...
 Here's what happens behind the scenes: Let's say your website is `https://my-amazing-app.com`.
 Following the OAuth flow the user is redirected to a Smartcar-hosted redirect URI `https://javascript-sdk.smartcar.com/redirect-2.0.0?app_origin=https://my-amazing-app.com&code={authorization-code}`.
 This page sources `redirect.js` which uses `postMessage` to send a message with the authorization code or error to the origin specified by the `app_origin` query param `https://my-amazing-app.com`.
 The redirect page then closes itself out.
 On `https://my-amazing-app.com` the Smartcar instance you created receives the posted message and fires your `onComplete` method with the appropriate arguments.
 From your user's perspective, all they'll see is a brief flicker of the redirect page before it closes out, depending on their connection speed.
 5. Your application's back end server will need to accept the authorization code and exchange it for an access token.

-For a more detailed explanation of our Smartcar-hosted redirect scheme see our [blog post](TODO: LINK HERE) on the topic.

 #### Self-Hosted

 Here's an example flow for the case that you host the redirect yourself (many of the steps remain similar):